-- 5.18 Car ownership in Rolleston on Dove is high, with each household having access to an average of 1.5 vehicles. - 5.19 Because of the nature of employment of most of the workers, very few of them work in Rolleston on Dove or from home.
-The vast majority (almost 80%) travel to work by private motor vehicle. - 5.20 An issue raised through the community consultation was on street parking and the provision of parking within new developments.
-Through the research of the Neighbourhood Development Plan, we have identified a European standard that could be used to inform the size of on site parking provision, ensuring that any garages built are fit for purpose and capable of accommodating a range of vehicle sizes.
+- 5.18 Car ownership in Rolleston on Dove is on average 1.5 vehicles, per household. - 5.19 Because of the nature of employment of most of the workers, very few of them work in Rolleston on Dove or from home.
+The vast majority (almost 80%) travel to work by private motor vehicle.